amol9/imagenot/README.rst

 #.
 How to interface with gtk in different languages.

 #.
-How long it'll take to develop program in each of the languages.
+How long it'll take to develop the exact same program in each of the languages.

 Conclusions: